Jing-jing-Li/sentence_comparison_on_QQP/README.md

 It evaluated the abbreviations using SBERT model.

-(5) model
+### (5) model

 It includes the trained model of SBERT using QQP dataset.
-However, one file is too large, so please download it on google drive https://drive.google.com/file/d/1McSMxMHCiQCd1PPxCGPI721PpShYpu6B/view?usp=sharing befor using it.
+Please put the downloaded model file in this file befor using it.